petecollins-EIA/Collaborative-EIA/Markdown syntax.md

 2. Which is numbered
 3. With periods and a space

+##We probably won't need much below here, just concentrate on the stuff above!

 ## Markdown plus h2 with a custom ID ##         {#id-goes-here}
 [Link back to H2](#id-goes-here)